heyitsnoah/obsidian-tools/README.md

 These are a bunch of random tools I've found useful with Obsidian + Github sync (the latter is required for these to work).

+Right now there are three main things it does:

+1. **Email to Obsidian:** Set up an email address that can catch emails and add them as notes to your Obsidian.
+2. **Daily Summaries:** Writes a Daily Summary note each day of your new notes + changes.
+3. **Weekly Sumary:** Writes a weekly summary note each week from your Daily Summaries.

+Runs on [Vercel](https://vercel.com) with the help of a few other services.

+## Example Summaries

+To give you a sense, here's the structure of the Daily and Weekly Summaries:

+### Daily Summaries

+Daily Summaries are automatically generated each day and provide a concise overview of the day's activities, insights, and key information.
+They typically
+include:

+1. **Overall Summary**: A brief paragraph summarizing the main events, discussions, and developments of the day.

+2. **Interesting Ideas**: A bullet-point list of noteworthy concepts or thoughts that emerged during the day.

+3. **Common Themes**: Recurring topics or patterns observed across various activities or discussions.

+4. **Questions for Exploration**: Open-ended questions or areas identified for further investigation.

+5. **Possible Next Steps**: Actionable items or potential follow-up tasks based on the day's events.

+6. **Notes**: Detailed breakdowns of specific meetings, conversations, or activities that occurred during the day.

+7. **URLs**: A list of relevant links mentioned or accessed during the day, with brief descriptions of their content.

+### Weekly Summaries

+Weekly Summaries are generated at the end of each week, providing a higher-level overview of the week's activities and insights.
+They typically include:

+1. **Overall Summary**: A comprehensive paragraph or two summarizing the main themes, developments, and achievements of the week.

+2. **Strategic Implications**: Key insights or decisions that could have long-term impacts on projects or strategies.

+3. **Challenges & Opportunities**: A breakdown of obstacles faced and potential areas for growth or improvement identified during the week.

+4. **Key Developments & Trends**: Significant progress made on projects or notable trends observed in the industry or work environment.

+5. **Long Term Implications**: Potential long-range effects of the week's events or decisions on future projects or strategies.

+6. **Goals for Next Week**: Specific objectives or tasks to focus on in the coming week, based on the current week's outcomes.

+These summaries serve as a quick reference for tracking progress, identifying patterns, and maintaining focus on important goals and ideas over time.

 ## Required Services

 - Inbound Email: [Postmark](https://postmark.com) (You could also probably use